allenyin55/academy-live-events-fork/README.md

 ## End to End Testing

 There is a `scripts/run-all.sh` script that can be used to run the entire setup sequence, in principle.
+It was mostly designed for end-to-end product testing, but it could be all you need.
 See the section at the end of this README, _Using run-all.sh for End to End Testing_, for more details.

 ## Versioning This Repo